ESA-PhiLab/iris/README.md

 * Multiple and configurable views for multispectral imagery
 * Simple setup with pip and one configuration file
 * Platform independent app (runs on Linux, Windows and Mac OS)
+* Multi-user support: work in a team on your dataset and merge the results

 <hr />